Click on the image above to view the video!

 There is also benefit in asking “learner-centered” questions.
 Some examples include:

 These types of questions may provide you useful information in connecting students to campus support.
-Or you may simply want to check-in with your students.
+You may simply want to check-in with students and find out more about their lives during Covid-19.
+You can follow these instructions for a 2-question survey template you can use with your students.

 You may have access to many different tools you can use to collect formative evaluation from students and to check-in on their understanding (e.g. Survey Gizmo, Google Forms, Survey Monkey).
 We recommend using the Office 365 survey tool, Microsoft Forms (PDF Tutorial).